dudmuck/LoRaWAN-Backend/readme.md

 Each of the servers are configured locally using conf.json in the server's source directory.  conf.json is used for configuration changes which would require restarting the server when changes are made.
 Other changes, such as configuring roaming NetIDs do not require restart of server.

 ### sessions
-OTA devices sessions are created by join server when answering join requiest, for a lifetime stored on join server.
+OTA devices sessions are created by join server when answering join request, for a lifetime stored on join server.
 ABP devices have permanent session on network server, and do not involve join server.

 ## Provisioning end Devices